Washington and Lee University

 Library staff need to be familiar with the following: operation of the fire alarm panel, operation of the fire extinguishers, location of plastic sheeting for covering books, the emergency numbers list, and evacuation procedures.

-NOTE: Safety of human life is of paramount concern to the university.
-If carrying out any of the procedures stated in this manual is likely to result in loss of life or serious injury, employees may refuse to perform these tasks and should leave the building to seek safety.
+NOTE: Safety of human life is of paramount concern.
+If carrying out any of these procedures is likely to result in loss of life or serious injury, employees may refuse to perform these tasks and should leave the building to seek safety.

 Response to Emergencies